 \subsection{Dual-Stream Architectures and Knowledge Distillation}

-Prior to the emergence of dual-stream architectures, extensive research explored the integration of knowledge distillation (KD) into single-branch or loosely coupled frameworks to enhance the representational capacity and training stability of student models.
-For example, Co-MIL~\cite{jiang2022bimetallic} employs a multi-teacher collaborative distillation strategy, where separate teacher models extract global and local semantic information to guide the student through cross-model supervision.
-GLMC~\cite{du2023global} introduces bidirectional guidance between global and local branches, thereby improving the model's ability to capture multi-scale lesion features.
+Prior to the emergence of dual-stream architectures, extensive research explored the integration of knowledge distillation (KD) into single-stream or loosely coupled frameworks to enhance the representational capacity and training stability of student models.
+For example, Co-MIL~\citep{jiang2022bimetallic} employs a multi-teacher collaborative distillation strategy, where separate teacher models extract global and local semantic information to guide the student through cross-model supervision.
+GLMC~\citep{du2023global} introduces bidirectional guidance between global and local streams, thereby improving the model's ability to capture multi-scale lesion features.
 Self-Distillation utilizes the historical states of the student model as an implicit teacher, enabling knowledge transfer without additional parameter overhead-an approach particularly suitable for resource-constrained settings.
-ReNA-KD~\cite{zhang2022region} incorporates region-structured attention maps into the distillation process, enhancing spatial awareness and improving recognition of heterogeneous lesion patterns.
+ReNA-KD~\citep{zhang2022region} incorporates region-structured attention maps into the distillation process, enhancing spatial awareness and improving recognition of heterogeneous lesion patterns.

-Building upon these foundational works, recent studies have further integrated knowledge distillation into dual-stream frameworks to enhance semantic consistency and cross-branch collaboration.
-R$^2$T-MIL~\cite{tang2024feature} introduces a region-aware token distillation module within a Transformer-based architecture, leveraging spatial attention to guide the student in focusing on diagnostically relevant areas.
-GLMKD~\cite{cheng2025glmkd} designs a dual-teacher framework with global and local branches, and incorporates a shape transfer loss to reconcile inconsistencies between pseudo labels from different teachers, enabling more accurate boundary modeling and improved training stability under weak supervision.
+Building upon these foundational works, recent studies have further integrated knowledge distillation into dual-stream frameworks to enhance cross-stream prediction consistency and collaboration.
+R$^2$T-MIL~\citep{tang2024feature} introduces a region-aware token distillation module within a Transformer-based architecture, leveraging spatial attention to guide the student in focusing on diagnostically relevant areas.
+GLMKD~\citep{cheng2025glmkd} designs a dual-teacher framework with global and local streams, and incorporates a shape transfer loss to reconcile inconsistencies between pseudo labels from different teachers, enabling more accurate boundary modeling and improved training stability under weak supervision.

 While recent methods have introduced improvements, many distillation strategies remain constrained by static soft labels and rigid optimization phases.
-The absence of adaptive feedback mechanisms hampers their capacity to cope with semantic drift and evolving inter-branch representations during training.
+The absence of adaptive feedback mechanisms hampers their capacity to cope with semantic drift and evolving inter-stream representations during training.